John Paul the Great Catholic University: Campus

 The main academic building of John Paul the Great Catholic University.

 JPCatholic is located in downtown Escondido, a city immediately north of San Diego, California, and approximately 30 mi north of downtown San Diego.
 Classrooms, sound stage, and chapel are located in a former Mingei art museum on Grand Avenue, the heart of Escondido's historic downtown, while administrative offices and a student life center are housed in two buildings across the street.

 In early 2016, the college purchased a long-vacant furniture store with the intent to renovate the space into a Creative Arts Academic Complex.
 Renovation began in 2024 and is currently expected to be completed in 2025, doubling the academic space on campus.

 This new complex will join a campus that already includes an academic building, administrative building, and student life center across the street.
 Another building purchased in 2016, but yet unoccupied, will likely become St. Teresa of Calcutta Chapel, when donations become available to complete the necessary renovations.

 The campus will double in size with the additional building located at 131 S. Broadway in Escondido being converted into a new 30,000 square foot Creative Arts Academic Complex.

 Students live at the Marlowe Palomar Heights apartment complex approximately 0.5 mi away from the classrooms.
+It is on the site of the Palomar Medical Center which was demolished in 2021.